The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

-On Figure \ref{fig:4}, the expected sensitivity of 3 $\times$ 10$^{4}$ seconds' observation with the EUROPEAN PHOTON IMAGING CAMERA (EPIC) integrated on XMM-Newton in the energy range of 0.5$\sim$10 keV is also presented \footnote{The sensitivity is based on the XMM-Newton Users Handbook, which can be downloaded from http://xmm-tools.cosmos.esa. int/external/xmm\_user\_support/documentation/uhb/XMM\_UHB. pdf}.
-It can be seen that, the sensitivity of XMM-Newton observation with such time-scale is below the expected SED in our leptonic model.
-That means, with the data of XMM-Newton observation, it is possible to judge if the six sources originate from leptonic interaction.
-The observational proposal for J0206$+$4302u, J0212$+$4254u and J0216$+$4237u has been submitted.
-The further associated researches are now in preparation.
+In Fig. \ref{fig:4}, the expected sensitivity of 3 $\times$ 10$^{4}$ seconds' observation with the EUROPEAN PHOTON IMAGING CAMERA (EPIC) integrated on \textit{XMM-Newton} in the energy range of 0.5-10 keV is also presented.\footnote{The sensitivity is based on the \textit{XMM-Newton} Users Handbook, which can be downloaded from \url{http://xmm-tools.cosmos.esa.int/external/xmm_user_support/documentation/uhb/XMM_UHB.pdf}.} It can be seen that, even with a weak magnetic field strength of 1 $\mu$G, the sensitivity limit of \textit{XMM-Newton} can reach the predicted X-ray SED in our leptonic model, while a proper exposure time is required.
+That means, it is possible for some sensitive X-ray telescopes like \textit{XMM-Newton} to detect the potential X-ray fluxes from the six LHAASO sources, which is essential for judging whether the six sources belonging to leptonic origins such as the IC scattering between UHE electrons from PWN and CMB.
+Thus, further research in the X-ray band with state-of-the-art X-ray telescopes is anticipated.